简介:

 Conclusions

-- TIRF microscopy is a valuable tool for studying protein dynamics.
+- The developed protocol is a valuable tool for neuroscience research.